 - Hike to the top of Table Rock for an unmatched city view

 “Being from Arizona and being on assignment in Idaho, Boise has been an amazing adventure!”
-Said Fusion Medical Staffing traveler Robyn.
+Fusion Medical Staffing traveler Robyn said.
 “I kayaked for the first time, added a new family member, went tubing, and had a memorable time.”

 Not only are there countless activities to keep you entertained in your free time, but Boise is also home to several professional opportunities for travel nurses and allied health travelers.
 With booming healthcare and a wide variety of medical facilities in the vicinity, a job in Boise could be calling your name.